Axon: The STICK Software Development Kit

 The Axon SDK includes:

-- A Python-based simulator for cycle-accurate emulation of interval-coded symbolic computation.
+- A SNN simulator for accurate emulation of the interval-coded symbolic computation.

-- A hardware-aware compiler that translates Python-defined algorithms into spiking circuits, ready for simulation or deployment.
+- A compiler for translating Python-defined algorithms into spiking circuits, ready for simulation or deployment.

-- Tools for resource reporting, cycle estimation, and performance profiling of the deployed algorithms.
+- Resource reporting tools for latency estimation and performance profiling of the deployed algorithms.

-If you’re building symbolic SNNs for embedded inference, control, or cryptographic tasks, Axon makes it easy to translate deterministic computations into spiking neural networks.
+If you’re building symbolic SNNs for embedded inference, signal processing, control, or cryptographic tasks, Axon makes it easy to translate deterministic computations into spiking neural networks.

 Axon SDK structure